zcrayman/tut-rest/2/README.md

 #### Test DELETE HTTP method HTTP requests

-Take a look at a test implemented in exactly the same fashion, but performing the job of canceling an Order by sending a HTTP request with a DELETE HTTP method to the Order's URI (the full code for this can be found in the `CancelOrderIntegrationTest` test class):
+Take a look at a test implemented in exactly the same fashion, but performing the job of canceling an Order by sending a HTTP request with a DELETE HTTP method to the Order's URI (the full code for this will be found in the `CancelOrderIntegrationTest` test class):

 ```java
   	@Test